 - Recording fees

-Thankfully, these costs are all paid at once and your lender will give you the estimate in advance.
-So be sure to use this number in addition to what you will potentially be paying for the home.
+You can rest assured that most costs are all paid at once, and your lender will give you the estimate in advance.

 There are three kinds of monthly expenses, all of which are important in determining how much house you can afford:

-- Flexible expenses that vary from month to month, like groceries and utility bills.
+- Flexible expenses vary from month to month, like groceries and utility bills

-To calculate your monthly expenses, gather your monthly financial statements and create a list of what you’re paying—remember to include both bills and discretionary expenses like eating out.
-If you’re having trouble keeping track of your monthly expenses, a secure money manager like Mint can help.
+To calculate your monthly expenses, gather your monthly financial statements and create a list of what you’re paying—remember to include both bills and discretionary expenses.
+If you’re having trouble keeping track of your monthly expenses, a secure money manager can help.